acoustic-content-samples/sample-sites-pzn/README.md

 .wch_pzn_restaurateur .logo.pzn-icon i:before {
 	content: "lightbulb_outline";
 }
+.NO_ROLE .logo.pzn-icon i:before {
+	content: "account_circle";
+}
 ```
 The content of the icon DOM node switches based on the current role tag, which is added as a CSS class on any parent element.
+The `NO_ROLE` fallback is assigned if the user is anonymous or does not have a role.

 See more in _/sample-sites-pzn/src/app/app.scss_

 ### Mock login

 The login page is a [custom component](https://developer.ibm.com/customer-engagement/docs/wch/developing-your-own-website/customizing-sample-site/adding-custom-components/) using angular [reactive forms](https://angular.io/guide/reactive-forms).
 Both the login page and the header make calls to the observable authentication service, which stores the user status and data in `localStorage`.
 Abstracting to a shared service lets various page components share the user information.
-This service could be easily extended to make real authentication calls.
+This service could then easily be extended to make real authentication calls to your own back-end services.

 Read more in _/sample-sites-pzn/src/app/layouts/login/loginLayout.ts_ and _/sample-sites-pzn/src/app/common/authService/auth.service.ts_